New Haven, Connecticut: Music

 The New Haven Green is the site of many free music concerts, especially during the summer months.
 These have included the New Haven Symphony Orchestra, the July Free Concerts on the Green, and the New Haven Jazz Festival in August.
 The Jazz Festival, which began in 1982, is one of the longest-running free outdoor festivals in the U.S., until it was canceled for 2007.
-Headliners such as The Breakfast, Dave Brubeck, Ray Charles and Celia Cruz have historically drawn 30,000 to 50,000 fans, filling up the New Haven Green to capacity.
+Headliners such as Dave Brubeck, Ray Charles and Celia Cruz have historically drawn 30,000 to 50,000 fans, filling up the New Haven Green to capacity.
 The New Haven Jazz Festival was revived in 2008 and has been sponsored since by Jazz Haven.

 New Haven is home to the concert venue Toad's Place, and a new venue, College Street Music Hall.
 The city has retained an alternative art and music underground that has helped to influence post-punk era music movements such as indie, college rock and underground hip-hop.
-Other local venues include Cafe Nine, BAR, Pacific Standard Tavern, Stella Blues, Three Sheets, Firehouse 12, and Rudy's.

 The Yale School of Music contributes to the city's music scene by offering hundreds of free concerts throughout the year at venues in and around the Yale campus.
 Large performances are held in the 2,700-seat Woolsey Hall auditorium, which contains the world's largest symphonic organs, while chamber music and recitals are performed in Sprague Hall.

 Hardcore band Hatebreed are from Wallingford, but got their start in New Haven under the name Jasta 14.
 The band Miracle Legion formed in New Haven in 1983.
 Folk musicians from New Haven include Loren Mazzacane Connors and Kath Bloom.

 The Hillhouse Opera Company is a U.S. non-profit opera company based in New Haven that performs in the New Haven area.
 Founded in 2008 by Victoria Leigh Gardner, Nicole Rodriguez and Jim Coatsworth Hillhouse Opera Company has performed operas as well as opera scenes programs, master classes and concert series.
 In 2011, the Company professionally staged the works created through the Riverview Opera Project.
 The Riverview Opera Project created workshops for children and adolescents at Riverview Hospital, Connecticut's only state-funded psychiatric hospital for youth, and helped them to successfully create, produce, and perform four original operas.